ShopBonsai/docs/docs/api/orders/orders-error-responses.md

 | Code | Reason |Next step |
 |------|--------|-|
 | `VARIANT_DOES_NOT_EXIST` | Variant not found | Mark the variant as unavailable |
+#### Note
+If this error happens, we suggest verifying the feed ingestion to make sure you re passing the right ids to the Bonsai API as it might happen to other products

 #### Example